-5.5 To Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Encourage the adoption of organic and sustainable cultivation methods on allotments.
+5.5 To 5.5 To increase the conservation and biodiversity on all sites Location Proposed Action Date Lead Officer(s) Organisation Status All Sites Encourage the adoption of organic and sustainable cultivation methods on allotments.
 Share expertise and knowledge and ideas.
 Promote the reduced use of water.
 Encourage request for Apiaries on appropriate sites.
 Allow installation of ponds (Adur only).
 Promote the responsible use of bonfires Encourage conservation areas on allotment sites.
 Encourage reduction in pesticide use.
 Introduce Tree Management Policy.
 Promote on-site composting Encourage reduction in pesticide use.
-Promote the greater use of recycled materials and products.
+Oromote the greater use of recycled materials and products.
 Encourage gardeners to save and share seeds with other gardeners.
 To investigate the use of composting toilets.
 On-Going Support Services Manager, Adur & Worthing Councils In Progress